phyxdown/ionejs/README.md

 ionejs.instance.run();
 ```

-5.choose one of the two commands below to start your program.
+5.choose one of the two ways to start.
 ```
   % cp main.js app.js
   % electron index.html